 • Let’s nourish ourselves with whole, REAL foods on a daily basis so that the holiday indulgences don’t take such a physical toll.

 • Let’s use tools like movement, yoga, & medicinal herbs to support our bodies during busy or stressful times.
 (Check out the primo examples below : )

 • If you celebrate the holidays find ways to do so sustainably by possibly scaling down, delegating, and sharing in prep & responsibilities.

 So, what’s the big picture message?
 Be gentle with yourself.
 Feel all the feelings.
 Listen to your body.
 Slow down as you need to.
 Don’t let expectations get in the way of basic self-care.
-Put simply, YOU DO YOU BOO and reach out by responding to this email if you could use some support.
+Put simply, YOU DO YOU BOO and reach out if you could use some support.
 We gotchu ♥

 Since we are committing to slowing down & recouping our energy extended child’s pose (utthita balasana) is the pièce de résistance.
 This asana pose provides a sense of safety, like a turtle pulling into its shell, and allows us to tune inward more easily when the world is spinning around us.
 I will even utilize it out of the context of a whole yoga session right smack dab in the middle of a workday if I need to ground myself in between clients.

 Simply find your way onto all fours on a comfortable surface with the tops of your feet facing down.
 Ease your hips back towards your heels, extend your arms out long in front of you, and bring your forehead towards the ground.
 Take at least three long, deep breaths here.